SantoshPenugurthi/Dassault-Rafale-Detection-Analinear/README.md

 # Dassault Rafale Detection-Analinear
-# Dassault Rafale Detection with YOLOv8
+## Dassault Rafale Detection on Custom Dataset

 This repository contains code and documentation for detecting Dassault Rafale using YOLOv8.